project-oak/oak/docs/programming-oak.md

 In order run an Oak application, the ISV compiles a set of WebAssembly modules, serializes them to a set of WebAssembly modules, serialize them into a binary application configuration file and pass it to the Oak Server.
-ISV should also publish a gRPC service endpoint (host:port) for a newly loaded Oak Application.
+The ISV should also publish a gRPC service endpoint (host:port) for a newly loaded Oak Application.

 ### Creating a Configuration File